+Colorado Travel: Camping Rocky Mountain National Park, Moraine Park Campground.
+And the camping food that went with us.
 Our last camping trip took us to Moraine Park in majestic Rocky Mountain National Park.
-Located about 2 1/2 hours northwest of Denver, we’re truly lucky to have such a beautiful and sought after vacation spot so close to home.
-To get to RMNP we head north out of Denver to Loveland then turn west through
+Located about 2 1/2 hours northwest of Denver, we’re truly lucky to have such a beautiful and sought after vacation spot so close

 As you know, I’ve self-banned myself from any markets, gourmet food or specialty stores, and farmer’s markets until I use up some of the stockpile in my pantry and on my refrigerator door.
 That lasted exactly 4 days, 16 hours and 12 minutes.
 My favorite Specialty Food and Meat Market, Tony’s had a “Local” event yesterday, featuring Colorado